 By now, you may have heard the good news about taking time off.
 The research that shows that employees who take vacations are more productive and creative is so compelling that some companies pay bonuses to those who take time out of the office.

 Even so, in the U.S., workers only take about half of their earned vacation time.
-And meeting professionals may take even less: Of those who responded to Convene’s Salary Survey this year, fully 80 percent said they didn’t take all of the time off that they had earned.
+And meeting professionals may take even less: Of those who respond to Convene‘s annual salary survey, most say they don’t take all of the time off that they have earned.

 Two experiments that looked at people who had taken breaks that varied between four to five or seven to nine days in length showed that the sense of renewal that a vacation brings wears off pretty quickly — in both cases in about a week.